yash-suryarao/DevOps-Notes/2-GitHub.md

 __Merge VS Rebase__
 1. Merge the breanch `A` with `main` and copy the file of branch `A` into `main` also it keep the old history of `A` into `main`.
 Stores history in linear form.
 At last it creates new commit ID to print merge success message
-2. Rebase command merge branch `A` with `main` it cut and past files of branch `A` into `main` and Rebase keep the history of branch `A` into `main`.
+2. Rebase command merge branch `A` with `main` it cut and past files of branch `A` into `main` and Rebase keep the history of branch `A` into `main` sequentially.
 At the end it dosen't create any new commit as Merge creates.

 ### Merge Conflict: